 Google Chrome web browser holds 59% browser market share.
-Google is search engine giant with its version 68 of Chrome browser has rolled out an update that started to flag all non-HTTPS websites as ‘Not secure‘ from today.
-It means Chrome browser will warn user when they visit HTTP site by indicating “Your connection to this site is not secure” in the address bar.
-That is why, there is a risk of losing customer trust means lose web traffic and drop in search engine ranking.
+Google is a search engine giant with its version 68 of the Chrome browser has rolled out an update that started to flag all non-HTTPS websites as ‘Not secure‘ from today.
+It means the Chrome browser will warn the user when they visit the HTTP site by indicating “Your connection to this site is not secure” in the address bar.
+That is why there is a risk of losing customer trust means lose web traffic and a drop in search engine ranking.

 Towards a More Secure Web

-One among Google Chrome core values is to provide high-end security to support digital well-beings for its users.
+One of Google Chrome’s core values is to provide high-end security to support digital well-being for its users.
 The company has always been in the news rolling out new tools and features that make lives easy for everyone, from towering corporations to individual users.
 Security is a top priority for Google since day one.

 Google encourages “HTTPS everywhere” on the web.
-Thus, Google has officially roll-out version 68 of Chrome web browser today, which shows ‘Not secure’ warning label near the small (i) icon in omnibox of web address bar for all HTTP URLs, as seen image below:
+Thus, Google has officially roll-out version 68 of Chrome web browser today, which shows ‘Not secure’ warning label near the small (i) icon in Omnibox of the web address bar for all HTTP URLs, as seen image below:

 And, it is all set to get better.
 Starting in October 2018 with the release of Chrome (70), Google plans to mark HTTP websites as red ‘Not secure’ warning with a red-triangle icon with a white exclamation mark next to site address instead of the small (i) button near the “Not secure” notification, when user enters data on an HTTP page.

 All of this leads to one conclusion.
 There is no more escaping the need to have HTTPS on the online business website.

 The problem with HTTP websites is that it gives hackers the loophole to manipulate the information exchanged between a web browser and a web server before it reaches the intended recipient.